Menu

 Visual Arts Program Learning Outcomes

-5. Student demonstrates intentional, competent integration of concept and research.
+2. Student demonstrates an intentional design process and synthesis of concept and research.